dvstepanchuk/procamp_labs/hivetask/README.md

      WEATHER_DELAY STRING) row format delimited fields terminated by ',' tblproperties ("skip.header.line.count"="1");`
  4. `LOAD DATA INPATH '/procamp_labs/top_5_airlines/input/flights.csv.gz' OVERWRITE INTO TABLE Flights;`
+    > GLC| What about table creation?
+    > GLC| Is it the best solution in terms of execution performance?
+What alternatives could you think about?
+    > GLC| Recommend: Estimate execution performance with|w/o joining, review execution plan, play with execution engines
  5. `select a.airline, d.average from (
      select airline, round(avg(departure_delay), 2) as average
      from flights f